Splitting Symplectic Monodromy: Type Milnor fibres

+The map $\rho$ takes the $i$-th standard generator of the braid group to the Dehn twist in the $i$-th Lagrangian sphere in the $A_k$ chain which is the compact core of $A_k^{(n)}$.
+Under Ikeda's isomorphism \eqref{eqn:full aut group for A_k} the braid group factor is generated by the corresponding spherical twists.
+That implies that $p \circ \rho$ is the natural projection. \end{proof}

 \begin{rmk} Since the centre of the braid group acts by a shift on $\scrF(X)$, it acts trivially on any simplicial complex constructed from the set of (ungraded) Lagrangian spheres in $X$.
-Note that the space of stability conditions on a partially wrapped Fukaya category, such as that considered in \cite[Section 20]{Seidel:FCPLT}, has not been computed. \end{rmk}
+One can detect the centre of the braid group through its action on the ungraded category underlying the partially wrapped Fukaya category studied in \cite[Section 20]{Seidel:FCPLT}, which adjoins a single Lefschetz thimble to the $A_k$-chain of spheres and wraps `infinitesimally'.
+However, the space of stability conditions on this partially wrapped Fukaya category has not been computed. \end{rmk}

 Via the splitting of the map from graded to ungraded symplectomorphisms over the compactly supported subgroup of Lemma \ref{lem:forgetting-gradings-splits}, we have a representation

 and to prove Theorem \ref{thm:milnor case} it remains to show that the composite $\chi \circ \rho: \pi_0\Symp_{ct}(A_k^{(n)}) \longrightarrow \bZ/d_{k,n}\bZ$ vanishes.
 This will follow directly from a geometric picture of the target.